arangodb/fuerte/README.md

 ## design

-Fuete is a communication library only.
+Fuerte is a communication library only.
 You will get what the other side is sending you.
 No conversion is done!
 When receiving a message fuerte provides content type and payload.
 In case the payload is velocypack you can access the slices with slices() when using the c++ driver.
 The node driver will always